2016 J. Lohr Vineyard Series Carol’s Vineyard Sauvignon Blanc

 Be notified of future releases

-Our 2015 Carol’s Vineyard Sauvignon Blanc is a very pale straw color.
-The aromas are enticing with paperwhites, honeysuckle, Meyer lemon and fig, with a refreshingly balanced palate of grapefruit, key lime, and a long elegant finish.
+The 2016 J. Lohr Carol’s Vineyard Sauvignon Blanc is a very pale straw color, with enticing aromas of honeysuckle, daffodil, lemon verbena and grapefruit.
+It presents a refreshingly balanced palate of key lime and fig, followed by a long, elegant finish.
 Best served at 45 to 50 degrees.

 — Kristen Barnhisel, winemaker, white wines